Employment

 civil engineer, it takes some special preparation to do well abroad.

-Speaking more than one language is a major factor.
+Speaking more than one language is a major advantage.
 Being able to adapt

 to new conditions rapidly is another.
 Although the international